-I have been trialling some recipes for The Dorset Meat Company; as I’ll be giving away one of their boxes very soon in a future blog post.
-This was a little bit of an experiment with some of their free-range chicken; as it started off as a ‘green Thai curry’ but the addition of turmeric and sweet potato soon gave this gluten and dairy free thai curry a lovely rich, yellow colour instead.
+This recipe was a little bit of an experiment with some free-range chicken; as it started off as a ‘green Thai curry’ but the addition of turmeric and sweet potato soon gave this gluten and dairy free thai curry a lovely rich, yellow colour instead.

 View this post on Instagram

 First time making this and already know it’s a winner! 🙌 Turmeric thai l green curry (kind of lost its ‘green’ colour with a bit too much turmeric’!) with free-range chicken from @thedorsetmeatcompany and sweet potatoes.
 Coconut can be too rich for my gut in full servings-so I used 1/2 the regular amount and 1/2 @alpro unsweetened almond milk-and couldn’t tell the difference!
 This recipe will be up soon as part of a batch cooking blog post to help you meal plan.
 Next to test is gluten free, dairy free cheesy chicken bake!